Ajla Tomljanović: 2014: French Open fourth round, top 50 breakthrough

 During the preseason, Tomljanović began working with coach David Taylor, former Australian Fed Cup captain, who had just parted company with Samantha Stosur.

 She started the year at the Shenzhen Open, where she lost in the first round to eighth seed Annika Beck.
 Tomljanović then played as a wildcard at the Sydney International.
 She beat former world No. 5, Daniela Hantuchová, in the first round.
 She was defeated in the second round by Madison Keys, in three sets.
 Ranked 67 at the Australian Open, Tomljanović defeated Tadeja Majerič in the first round.
 In the second round, she lost to 13th seed Sloane Stephens in a three-setter.

 She lost at the Pattaya Open in the first round to qualifier Alla Kudryavtseva, in straight sets.
 At the Mexican Open, she reached the quarterfinals by beating fourth seed Magdaléna Rybáriková and qualifier Victoria Duval.
 However, she lost in her quarterfinal match to eighth seed Zhang Shuai.
 At the Indian Wells Open, she lost in the second round to 17th seed Sloane Stephens.
 Tomljanović reached the third round at the Miami Open by defeating Kristina Mladenovic and 30th seed Garbiñe Muguruza.
 She ended up losing to American Varvara Lepchenko, in three sets.

 Tomljanović started clay-court season at the Charleston Open.
 In the first round, she upset last year semifinalist Stefanie Vögele.
 In the second round, she got revenge on 16th seed Zhang Shuai.
 In the third round, she lost to second seed Jelena Janković.
 Tomljanović qualified for the main draw of the Porsche Tennis Grand Prix by beating Carina Witthöft, Sachia Vickery, and fifth seed Mona Barthel.
 In the first round, Tomljanović was defeated by Alisa Kleybanova.
 Seeded 13th, she lost in the first round of qualifying at the Madrid Open to Katarzyna Piter.
-Seeded 15th, she was defeated in the second round of qualifying at the Internazionali d'Italia by Chanelle Scheepers, 6–2, 6–0.
-Playing in her final tournament before the French Open at the Internationaux de Strasbourg, Tomljanović lost in the second round to Zarina Diyas.
+Seeded 15th, she was defeated in the second round of qualifying at the Italian Open by Chanelle Scheepers, 6–2, 6–0.
+In her final tournament before the French Open, at the Internationaux de Strasbourg, Tomljanović lost in the second round to Zarina Diyas.